 #9 A MUST SEE SPLIT ATTRACTIONS – MUSEUMS

 Gallery Meštrović is another important site among all Split Attractions.
 This majestic building houses the most significant works of Croatia’s most eminent sculptor Ivan Meštrović, who is famous beyond national borders.
 Even those who are not art enthusiasts will love this place as it offers stunning views from the garden over the sea and great architecture.
 The entry ticket to the Museum covers also the entry to the Kaštelet chapel down the road, which houses a set of wooden wall panels carved by this talented artist.
-During your stay in Split, a visit to this museum is a thing to do.

 Established in 1820, it is the oldest museum of Split, where visitors can see artefacts from prehistoric times, the period of Greek colonization until the early Middle Ages.
 The Roman period is very well represented by many objects from nearby Salona, but also from Narona and the island Vis.

 It is located in Diocletian’s Palace behind the Cathedral and houses objects of traditional Dalmatian culture.
 Here you will find embroidered dresses, traditional furniture, weapons and other everyday objects that have been used in this region over centuries.